lrcouto/42_cpp/README.md

   **June 24th 2022** - Finished and turned in module_04, started module_05.
 I am very tired and can't concentrate, so I couldn't do any significant progress today, which upsets me.
 I fixed a little mistake on module_03.

-  **June 27th 2022** - Uploading ex00 and ex00.
+  **June 27th 2022** - Uploading ex00 and ex01.
 This list is indeed bureaucratic.
 And boring.
 Lots of grunt work writing the classes and exceptions.
 Ex02 seems even worse but ex03 seems simpler.
 We'll see.

+  **June 29th 2022** - Ex02-module05 done.
+Expecting to finish tomorrow.